Thank you for adopting! You just saved a life.

 Get your new dog plenty of exercise

 It makes all the difference!
 As long as your dog is healthy, the more exercise he gets, the better behaved he will be.
-A well exercised dog is more relaxed.
+Just like humans, a well exercised dog is more relaxed.
 Dogs over a year old can go for long walks and jogs.
 Younger dogs can go for lengthy walks and play games like fetch.

 Choose safe chew toys

 For very young puppies, we recommend bully sticks.
 For older puppies and dogs, try bully sticks or Kongs.
-We generally recommend avoiding rawhide until you know your dog’s chewing style as dogs can get upset stomachs if they swallow large pieces of rawhide.
+We generally recommend avoiding rawhide (it can cause upset stomachs) and stuffed or other easily destroyed toys.
+If your dog swallows a piece, it can be very dangerous (and very expensive to fix in the emergency room).

 Don’t freak out about diarrhea